NetworkConfiguration/dhcpcd/BUILDING.md

 This attempts to document various ways of building dhcpcd for your platform.
+`./configure` is a POSIX shell script that works in a similar way to GNU configure.
+This works fine provided you don't force any exotic options down which may or may not be silently discarded.

+Some build time warnings are expected - the only platforms with zero warnings are DragonFlyBSD and NetBSD.
+It is expected that the platforms be improvded to support dhcpcd better.
+There maybe some loss of functionality, but for the most part, dhcpcd can work around these deficiencies.

 ## Size is an issue
 To compile small dhcpcd, maybe to be used for installation media where